 Those privy to offshore company know-how eventually pay less in tax than other Greek taxpayers for what are, essentially, similar trade activities.
-The obvious inequality that this situation creates is only one aspect of the problem.
-Another is the substantial loss of revenue in taxes to the State through both the types of trading practices and the transfer of property through offshore companies as outlined above, and not to mention the fact that criminal elements, using the latter method in particular, are able to 'legalise' (launder) their illegal gains from criminal activities such as gunrunning and drug trafficking.
-For these reasons, many countries such as the USA and France have taken strict measures to curb offshore company activities.
+The obvious inequality this situation creates is only one aspect of the problem.
+Another is the substantial loss of revenue in taxes to the state through both the types of trading practices and the transfer of property through offshore companies as outlined above, not to mention that criminal elements, using the latter method in particular, are able to "legalize" (launder) their illegal gains from criminal activities such as gunrunning and drug trafficking.
+For these reasons, many countries like the U.S.A. and France have taken strict measures to curb offshore company activities.
 However, it is clear that excessive control may backfire.
-There will be investors who are not necessarily involved in criminal activities and who, finding the idea of a tax haven more attractive, will remove their capital from Greece, or other similar countries, to the detriment of the national economy.
-Thus, it is vital to find a balance, in co-operation with other European countries, whereby suitably rigid measures can be implemented, which will protect the interests of the State without discouraging investors.
+There will be investors who are not necessarily involved in criminal activities and who, finding the idea of a tax haven more attractive, will remove their capital from Greece, or other similar country, to the detriment of the national economy.
+Thus, it is vital to find a balance, in cooperation with other European countries, whereby suitably rigid measures can be implemented, which will protect the interests of the state without discouraging investors.